materialsproject/fireworks/docs/installation.rst

     pip install simplejson
     pip install pymongo

 .. tip:: If you have an old version of these libraries installed, you might need to run ``pip install --upgrade <PACKAGE>``.
+In particular, ensure that pymongo is >= 2.4.2 and includes MongoClient.

 4. Run the following command (you might need administrator privileges, so pre-pend the word 'sudo' as needed)::